DanB2S/RaceNN/README.md

   <img src="https://github.com/DanB2S/RaceNN/assets/77987747/32a5b201-37a5-42a3-913b-cdc188f8be04" width="560" title="Start Window">
 </p>

   It's preview the map that can be chosen, and the button `only road`, where you can change the map to show only the roads.
-At the right, you can choose between `Population Train`, `Single Car Run` or `Player Drive`.
+At the right, you can choose between `Train Population`, `Single Car Run` or `Player Drive`.
-  - With `Population Train` you can train the neural network with all 1000 cars.
+  - With `Train Population` you can train the neural network with all 1000 cars.
 With the button `Save weight`, you can choose save the weights of the best car and the button `With Treined Weight`, it will read the weight of the best car saved previously and load it in the first car.
   - With `Single Car Run` you can see the best car saved running alone.
   - With `Player Drive` you can drive the car by yourself.
 Keys: `W A S D` and `delete` to reset.
   The best part of those last two options, is that you can see the car's sensors, and how they work, as shown in the image below.